 His short story, “The Strange Library,” was released as a graphic novel.
 After you read this, you’ll never look at libraries the same.
 And weird just doesn’t cut it anymore when you need to describe his work.
 Actually, that goes for all of his short stories.

 You can read these in any order at all.
 Each story stands alone just like the collection it is a part of.
-If you consider the advice Murakami gives to new writers, you won’t be surprised by how engaging novel and short story is.
+Considering the advice Murakami gives new writers, you won’t be surprised by how engaging a novel and the short story is.

 The Best Haruki Murakami Non-Fiction Books

 Last, but not least, we have his nonfiction works.
 His book on running, What I Talk About When I Talk About Running, is just as much about the craft of writing as it is about running.
 Some of his novels, like 1Q84 and Sputnik Sweetheart, work writing into the plot as well.
 After reading so much of him, the nonfiction is refreshing because we learn more about the man behind the madness.

 In Underground: The Tokyo Gas Attack and the Japanese Psyche, you understand how deeply affected Japan was by the terrorist attacks through the eyes of some of the victims and members of the cult responsible for the gas attack.

 Murakami has written much more than this, but these are the main hitters published in English.
 And if you missed it, here is one of his short stories, Scheherazade, available from The New Yorker.

 Happy reading!
 And if you have a minute, I’d love to hear about your Murakami reading experience, whether good, bad, or ugly.
 If you’d like to read one of Haruki Murakami’s short stories or essays available online, you can find a list of Murakami resources here.